 Acrylic pouring is a method which involves mixing acrylic paint with different mediums and pouring it on canvas or on other surfaces in various methods.
 For instance, sometimes it is layered in a cup and turned upside down on a canvas, or a string is pulled across the paint, or a paper is swiped across the canvas.

-To see more about a painting and pricing, click on the painting.
+To see more about a painting, click on the painting.

 The following are alcohol ink paintings.
 Alcohol inks are, as the name suggests, an alcohol-based, highly pigmented, dye-based ink that can be diluted with isopropyl alcohol.
 It comes in a myriad of colors, plus you can mix your own colors.
 Some of the tools I use are a hair dryer, a heat gun, a straw, and cotton swabs.

 Most are just matted, as it is cheaper and easier to mail, however all are original paintings, not prints.

 I also make pictures out of polymer clay, a substance that you work like clay, but when baked in the oven, becomes a polymer and is solid.
 I also make tiles, which I use to cover boxes.
 You might have heard of Fimo, Sculpey or Kato clays.
 I mostly use Sculpey Premo and Kato clays.